 Updated: June 2019

 Yeah!
 Summer is finally here!
 I don’t know about you, but I am so looking forward to vegging out on those lazy Sunday afternoons!
 Part of the fun is, of course, eating outside as well.
-To me no food is more iconic of Summertime than guacamole.
-But I am not talking about the store bought goop.
+Few foods scream “it’s Summer!” more than guacamole.
+But I am not talking about the store-bought goop.
 No, this is the real, fresh stuff.
 The best part?
 It is super easy to make.
 Five ingredients and you’re there!
-Gluten free, dairy free, vegan goodness.
+Gluten-free, dairy-free, vegan goodness.
 And as if that weren’t good enough, it’s the perfect recipe if you are living the low carb life!

 This post contains affiliate links for your convenience.
 You can read my full affiliate link policy here.

 To stay in the loop and for access to the FREE Resource Library don’t forget to sign up here and your exclusive password is on its way to your inbox.

 WHAT IS IN GUACAMOLE?

 Avocados are a superfood, chock full of nutrients, and my fave: HEALTHY FATS.
 Love those two words together!
 You can enjoy them in smoothies, salads, on sandwiches.
 If you are a lazy shopper like me and love versatile ingredients, avocados rank pretty high on the list.
 I snag a whole bunch when they are on sale.